kohlkopf/kohlkopf.github.io/_pages/resume/resume.md

 ## Research
 ---

+**Human Trisome Project** / *University of Colorado Anschutz Medical Campus, Linda Crnic Institute for Down Syndrome*

+Bioinformatics analyst

++ Worked with clinical data and mouse models of T21
++ Processed transcriptome data for several sub-projects, one containing 400 samples
++ 16s metagenomics to characterize oral- and gut-residing bacteria

 **Genetic Mapping of Functional Vomeronasal Circuits** / *Stowers Institute for Medical Research, Yu Lab*

-Bioinformaticist
+Bioinformatics analyst

 + Hypothesis-driven investigation of scRNA-seq dataset, 100,000 cells
-+ Seeking to identify individual receptors expressed by ligand-activated cells
++ Sought to identify individual receptors expressed by ligand-activated cells
-+ Working closely with biologist through experimental design and analysis
++ Worked closely with biologist through experimental design and analysis

 **Quantitative Trait Loci Responsible for Variation in Nestlet Construction** / *Stowers Institute for Medical Research, Yu Lab*

-Bioinformaticist
+Bioinformatics analyst

 + Investigated quantitative trait variation in nestlet construction in derived F2 population
 + Sought to connect the phenotype to the genotype utilizing SNVs as molecular markers